Daily Assignments With Monthly Themes

 August

-Stamp vignette: a way to use all these little stamps that I’ve been carving from school erasers.
+Stamp vignettes: a way to use all these little stamps that I’ve been carving from school erasers.

 September